Hannah Rose

 Storyteller, Dog Lover, Chaos Coordinator

 Steph was diagnosed with PCOS in her early teens, and then later diagnosed with endometriosis at 25.
+She spent almost a decade fighting for a diagnosis.
+Fast forward to turning 30 and being diagnosed with POTS!!

 She’s fiercely committed to building a safe & supportive community where things stay real, accessible, and funny (because sometimes that’s the only thing that helps).

 With us, at Spicey, you will never be alone in your journey.
+And we will never stop fighting for better for every body in pain.

-The Medical Establishment Fails Us.
+The Medical Establishment FAILS US.

 We can do everything “right,” see the specialists, try the meds, follow the protocols, and still get into massive medical debt in the process.
 No matter how much we advocate for ourselves, we're always fighting to be believed.